COST GUIDES

 More restrictions apply, be sure to check out the Government Planning Portal for a full list.

-Almost certainly yes, and the amount will depend on what room you add.
+• An extension will almost certainly add value to your home, although the amount will depend on what room you add.

 Research by Nationwide Building Society found that an additional bathroom can add 6%, a double bedroom 12% and a double bedroom with an en-suite 23%.
 These figures are based on extensions on the average three-bed house in the UK.

-To find a local, reputable professional in your area and get a personalised cost to build a home extension, use our free search feature.
+To find a suitable tradesperson in your area and get a personalised cost to build a home extension, use our free search feature.

 Find out what you could earn as a builder.